d-rug/d-rug.github.io/index.md

 ## Weekly Work Sessions

- - **Summer 2018**: Session will be held ad hoc.
-We will announce them on the listserve ahead of time, and they will be held in 360 Shields Library (the Data Science Space on the third floor of Shields Library).
+ - **Fall Quarter 2018**: We'll be meeting on *Wednesday's from 10--12pm* in 360 Shields Library (the Data Science Space on the third floor of Shields Library).
+Please come join us!

 *A map to the DSI in Shields Library*
 ![](images/R_DSI_map_v2.png)